10 minsPublished on 3/29/2023

 What is a non-custodial wallets?

-Non-custodial wallets are cryptocurrency wallets that enable you to hold and send digital assets without the need for a centralized intermediary like a bank.
-Also called self-custody wallets, they are used to securely store crypto assets and can interact with decentralized finance (DeFi) protocols and decentralized applications (dApps)
+Non-custodial wallets are cryptocurrency wallets that enable you to hold and transfer digital assets without the need for a centralized intermediary.
+Also called self-custody wallets, they are used to store and send crypto assets and can interact with decentralized finance (DeFi) protocols and decentralized applications (dApps)

-These wallets use a private key and public key pair to store assets and help users conduct transactions.
+These wallets use a private key and public key pair to access assets and allow users to execute transactions.

 A private key is like your internet banking ID and password that proves that you own a wallet and the digital assets associated with it.
-A public key, on the other hand, is generated using the private key and is like your bank account details that you share with others to receive cryptocurrencies from other wallet holders.
+A public key, on the other hand, is generated using the private key and is like an account number that you share with others to receive cryptocurrencies from other wallet holders.

-Another concept closely related to the private key is the seed phrase or mnemonic phrase: a 12, 18, or 24-word pattern your wallet generates when it’s first set up.
+Another concept closely related to the private key is the seed phrase or mnemonic phrase: a series of 12, 18, or 24 words that your wallet generates when it’s first set up.

 Unlike a private key that allows you to access only one wallet address, the mnemonic phrase gives you access to the crypto assets stored in all the accounts within a crypto wallet.

-Having the seed phrase means gaining or recovering access to your digital assets even if you lose your hardware or software wallet.
+Having the seed phrase allows you to recover access to your digital assets even if you lose your hardware or software wallet.

-So, it goes without saying that you should keep your seed phrase safe, as anyone who knows your seed phrase can import a copy of your wallet and steal your funds.
+So, it goes without saying that you should keep your seed phrase safe, as anyone who knows your seed phrase can access your wallet and steal your funds.

 What is self-custody?

-Self-custody refers to having total control of your private keys and, consequently, the crypto assets associated with them.
-When you have self-custody over your assets, no centralized third-party or financial institution can censor transactions and confiscate your assets.
+Self-custody refers to having total control of your private keys and, consequently, the crypto assets accessible by them.
+When you have self-custody over your assets, no centralized third-party or financial institution has control over or can confiscate your crypto assets.

 Another advantage of self-custody is not having to wait for withdrawal approvals, resulting in faster transaction times.